-WAI maintenance and rehabilitation Special conditions Contractor to submit (in consultation with WMC) ap tentative work plan for scheduled emptying for 3 indicate tentative no. of trucks and its sizes (constatutory requirements) to be used Contractor to undertake IEC activities to spread about scheduled emptying Contractor to undertake preliminary thouseholds/properties at beginning of every quarters years and mplying to awareness visits to arter, non- ared by safety gear, damage to fecal sludge 'P on emptier ial required cleaner per operations, ctor will be f including rkers central tration of based alert or Procurement modality (if applicable), processes and outcome Procurement process involved an open tender bidding by private service providers Tender document specified: desired service levels or performance requirements, contractual period, payment terms and mechanisms, allocation of roles, responsibilities and risks between the state and non-state entities, dispute resolution mechanisms The minimum qualifying criteria (Technical and financial) for the bidder was established WMC published the tender the State Government's tender information system website (https://www.mahatenders.gov.in), followed by sale of document and a pre-bid meeting conducted for potential bidders to provide clarifications on the tender Technical and financial bids were received from five private sector players Two-step review of bids submitted, wherein, they first opened the technical bids.
-Only for bidders who qualified the technical criteria, the financial bids were opened and reviewed.
-Technical bids submitted by each of the five private sector players were comparable and each private sector player sufficiently met the minimum qualifying criteria.
-The final criterion for selecting a private contractor was on the basis of the lowest financial bid quoted.
-Sumeet Facilities Pvt.
-Ltd., Pune was the Implementation, monitoring and results lowest cost bidder, thus, was selected as the service provider.
-Wai is yet to witness a full-fledged implementation of the emptying SLA.
-Though the contract was awarded to the service provider by the
+WAI maintenance and rehabilitation Special conditions /obligations of note Contractor to submit (in consultation with WMC) approach and tentative work plan for scheduled emptying for 3 years and indicate tentative no. of trucks and its sizes (complying to statutory requirements) to be used Contractor to undertake IEC activities to spread awareness about scheduled emptying Contractor to undertake preliminary visits to households/properties at beginning of every quarter, non-disclosure of contact information shared by households/property owners Contractor will adhere to service standards: use of safety gear, regular and adequate emptying without spillage and damage to septic tanks, emergency emptying, safe transport of fecal sludge without spillage, discharge of fecal sludge only at FSTP Contract will provide and operate GPS fitted suction emptier trucks, provide for safety equipment and other material required to ensure adequate emptying Contractor will provide staff -at least 1 driver, 1 cleaner per truck, and at least 1 supervisor for supervising operations, handling complains and liaison with WMC.
+Contractor will be responsible for all activities and liabilities of staff including obliging to statutory requirement wrt.
+Welfare of workers Contractor will establish a control centre to serve as central point of coordination with WMC, and as site for registration of complaints by citizens.
+Contractor will develop SMS based alert system for Households/ property owner scheduled for emptying.
+Provide contact no. for SMS or call based registration of complains Procurement modality (if applicable), processes and outcome providers Tender docume contractual per responsibilities resolution mec The minimum established WMC published website (https: pre-bid meetin tender Technical and for the comparable and qualifying crite basis of the low qualifying criteria (Technical and financial) for the bidder was If the tender the State Government's tender information system //www.mahatenders.gov.in), followed by sale of document and a g conducted for potential bidders to provide clarifications on the financial bids were received from five private sector players w of bids submitted, wherein, they first opened the technical bids.
+The symbol qualified the technical criteria, the financial bids were Implementation, monitoring and results Wai is yet to with tness a full-fledged implementation of the emptying and transport e contract was awarded to the service provider by the WMC in